Asbury Church History – Methodism in Croton-on-Hudson

 By 1875 the society had outgrown Bethel Chapel, so it was decided to build a new church at the foot of the hill.
 Land was purchased from the Barlow estate and construction began as early as 1875 on the present building.
 For a short time the church was known as Memorial Methodist Church, but with the dedication of the new building in 1883, the name Asbury Methodist Episcopal Church was adopted.

 In 1891 a parsonage was built next to the church.
-The building is now used for a commercial office with an apartment on the second floor.
+The building is now known as Wesley House, with available meeting and office area used by the church and other not-for-profit organizations.
+The second floor of Wesley is an apartment on the second floor.
 The present parsonage on Grand Street was purchased in 1963.